 Write Source 2000 is for middle school.

-This is a great dictionary for the younger set (2nd-4th grade).
+This is an excellent dictionary for the younger set (2nd-4th grade).
 We didn’t have our kids write a ton at those ages, but this was such a wonderfully illustrated dictionary they loved just looking at it.

-And once they were old enough to want to look up words, it was not nearly as intimidating as one of my “older” dictionaries.
+And once they were old enough to want to look up words, it was not nearly as intimidating as one of my dictionaries written for older children.